-What types of investment are required and what type of project will the investment dictate?
+What types of investment are required, and what type of project will the investment dictate?
 Capital or incremental?
 Division specific or enterprise wide?

-Are there any interdependencies between projects, programs, and their related costs versus benefits?
-For example we can’t do project X without also doing Project Y to receive the benefits.
+Are there any interdependencies among projects, programs, and their related costs versus benefits?
+For example, to receive the benefits, we can’t do Project X without also doing Project Y.

-The answers to these questions are just a limited set of examples any CFO or financial executive tracks as they manage projects, programs or any work-related initiative.
+These questions are just a few examples of what CFOs and financial executives track as they manage projects, programs, or any work-related initiative.

 Benefits: Designing a Project Process to Measure Outcomes

-The past decade has seen an increasing level of corporate project maturity as well as an increasing level of awareness of the importance of tracking and measuring the costs and benefits of projects.
-The movement of the business and financial stakeholder groups has been to adopt a rationale for requiring that projects are linked to the expected benefits associated with the projects’ deliverables or outcomes.
+The past decade has seen an increasing level of corporate project maturity [AU: clarify]as well as an increasing level of awareness of the importance of tracking and measuring project costs and benefits.
+Organizations associated with project management like the Project Management Institute, have a larger than ever member base and the prevalence of understanding of project management and certified project management individuals continues to grow.
+Business and financial stakeholder groups have adopted a rationale for requiring that projects are linked to expected benefits associated with project deliverables or outcomes.
 For instance, when evaluating scope change that impacts a deliverable, the additional cost or time would be justified against the potential change or increases to the expected financial benefit to be realized by the organization.

 As CFOs become more integrated into the business of defining and impacting projects from inception to delivery, they find they are practicing project benefit planning (similar to financial planning actions).
-Project benefit planning identifies what the expected outcomes or benefits of the project will be, establishes how those benefits can or will be measured, and when each benefit is expected to occur.
-Additionally, financial stakeholders in companies today are finding value in measuring the level of performance for projects types within their portfolio and using those measurements as a ruler of the performance of future investment.
-This table shows some examples of the different ways financial executives and stakeholders might characterize benefits for project planning (note: these examples may also be characterized as business drivers in a portfolio assessment):
+Project benefit planning identifies what the expected outcomes or benefits of the project will be and establishes how those benefits can or will be measured and when each benefit is expected to occur.
+Additionally, financial stakeholders in companies today are finding value in measuring the level of performance for project types within their portfolio and using those measurements to anticipate the performance of future investment.
+Table 3.1 shows some examples of the different ways financial executives and stakeholders might characterize benefits for project planning.
+(Note: These examples may also be characterized as business drivers in a portfolio assessment.)

+Table 3.1Examples of Foreseen Benefits when Project Planning